rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/animations.md

 ### animation

+> To prevent seizures, the WC3 recommends that you don't create an animation that flashes more than three times in a 1-second period.

-The `animation` property is shorthand for multiple properties:
+The `animation` property is shorthand for [multiple properties](https://developer.mozilla.org/en-US/docs/Web/CSS/animation):

 ```css
 .element {